oracle/graal/docs/reference-manual/embedding/embed-languages.md

 The artifacts `polyglot` and `tools` include all available languages and tools as dependencies.
 This artifact might grow or shrink between major releases.
 We recommend selecting only the needed language(s) for a production deployment.

-> The `pom` type is a requirement for a language or tool dependency.
+> The `pom` type is a requirement for language or tool dependencies.

 Additionally, your _module-info.java_ file should require `org.graalvm.polyglot` when using Java modules.